AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_android.md

 ### Manage chat group members

 1. Add users to a chat group.
 Whether a chat group is public or private, the chat group owner and chat group admins can add users to the chat group.
-As for private groups, if the group type is set to `GroupStylePrivateMemberCanInvite`, group members can invite users to join the chat group.
+As for private groups, if the type of a chat group is set to `GroupStylePrivateMemberCanInvite`, group members can invite users to join the chat group.

 2. Implement chat group invitations.
 After a user is invited to join a chat group, the implementation logic varies based on the settings of the user: